Indoqa/indoqa-boot/docs/spark-register-http-endpoints.md

 Spark can be used as it is.
 This means that everything described in the [Spark documentation](http://sparkjava.com/documentation) can be applied.

 Since the idea of Indoqa-Boot is to use Spring managed components to structure Java services, you need those services being injected into your Spark endpoint classes.
-Our recommendation is that the classes that register Spark endpoints are also Spring components and get these services injected:
+Our recommendation is that the classes that register Spark endpoints are also Spring components and get the required services injected:

 ```java
 public class MyResource {